What Is Repositioning?

 In an effort to avoid alienating its non-streaming customers, the company initially announced that Netflix would remain the name of its then-popular mail-order DVD service.
 Streamers were invited to join a separate service that the company had decided to call “Qwikster.”

-Unfortunately, the move was a major miscalculation which sparked confusion of Netflix fans everywhere.
-The company quickly backtracked, managed to retain its customer base, and grew into the entertainment giant it is today.
+Unfortunately, the move was a major miscalculation, which sparked confusion among Netflix fans everywhere.
+The company quickly backtracked, managed to retain its customer base, and grew into the streaming, production, and entertainment giant it is today.

 The bottom line is that brand repositioning can be a game changer — for better or worse.
 It’s a strategy that shouldn’t be attempted without plenty of feedback, research, and planning.